falconmick/tdd-demo/slides.md

 ## Opening Statements (5 minutes)

 <!--
-Now before I start going over the basics of what testing is I thought it might be best to go over why?
+Now before I start going over the basics of what test-driven development is I thought it might be best to go over why?
 More specifically why did I get sucked into the world of testing in the first place!

 Like most of you I started out with a surface level appreciation but at the same time a slight disdain for tests.
-After spending the last day or two on my PR and seeing that my 60% coverage was not acceptable to our automated code coverage Pull Request tool was the very last thing I wanted to see at 5pm on Friday.
+After spending the last day or two on my PR and seeing that my 60% coverage was not acceptable to our automated code coverage overlord; SonarQube; was the very last thing I wanted to see at 5pm on a Friday.

 Nevertheless, I would work late and add some basic tests that would cover all the new code, check in my PR and head home late for the weekend.
-It didn't help my morale when I came in on monday and the first thing I see is a PR with an obvious bug in it that made it feel like I shouldn't have bothered staying late as my PR is now going to take a hot minute to fix and by then all the other developers will be busy working on their changes so my code won't get another review until lunch.
+It didn't help my morale when I came early that next monday and the first thing I see is a review for obvious bug I had missed.
+I shouldn't have bothered staying late as my PR is now going to take a hot minute to fix and by then all the other developers will be busy working on their changes so my code won't get another review until well after lunch.

-At times like this it can feel like test are there purely to make Sonar Qube happy and not to make my codebase any better.
+At times like this it can feel like test are there purely to make the Pull Request gates happy and not to make my codebase any better.
-Not much good that tests was when It didn't even end up catching anything important.
+Not much good that tests was; when It didn't even end up catching anything important.

-I had my fair share of experiences like this up until one day when I was on a new team and I had the great opportunity to work with a seasoned veteran of the London School of Test Driven development overseeing the tech at my new employer.
-Having spent the majority of his career working on software for the stock exchange in england he was in and around all of the thought leaders of the London School of Test driven development as those ideas were first maturing.
+I have had my fair share of experiences like this up until one day when I was on a new team and I had the great opportunity to work with a seasoned veteran of the London School of Test Driven development.
+Having spent the majority of his career working on software for the stock exchange in england he was in and around all of the thought leaders of the London School of Test driven development; as those ideas were first maturing.

 There were three main tools he handed over to me that completely changed how I would approach writing code moving forward.
 Those three tools were: